 Why should people try diving in Tobago?

-If you enjoy snorkelling you should try scuba.
+If you enjoy snorkelling, you should try scuba.
 Anyone can do it.
-If you’re eighty years old, as long as you’re in good health, you can learn to scuba dive.
-Tobago has eleven land-based dive centres which are members of ATDO (Association of Tobago Dive Operators), and most of them are also PADI (Professional Association of Diving Instructors) resorts.
-As PADI resorts we all offer diving tuition and diving charters.
+If you’re 80 years old, as long as you’re in good health, you can learn to scuba dive.
+Tobago has 10 land-based dive centres which are members of ATDO (Association of Tobago Dive Operators), and most of them are also PADI (Professional Association of Diving Instructors) resorts.
+As PADI resorts, we all offer diving tuition and diving charters.

 How much does it cost?